-It is very common for patients and family members to need the help of a professional counselor to manage the stress of a transplant.
+It is very common for patients and family members to need the help of a mental health professional to manage the stress of a transplant.

 If you're feeling anxious, depressed or having difficulty sleeping, your doctor may prescribe an anti-anxiety or anti-depressant medication to help you deal with the stress.
-Short-term use of these medications is common among transplant patients and does not lead to long-term dependency.
+Short-term use of these medications is common among transplant patients and does not lead to long-term dependency in most patients.

 Talk With Others Who Have Been in Your Shoes